koitsu/tcecosystem-guide/content/thorchain/queues.md

 Transactions in this queue have an **ETA** field, which is the amount of time remaining until your transaction is moved into the Outbound queue.

+The Scheduled Queue data comes directly from the `/thorchain/queue/scheduled` [THORNode API endpoint][1].

 ## Outbound Queue

 Transactions in the Outbound Queue are actively being processed by THORChain